-Site-specific PCE concentrations in wells sampled during this reporting period were generally slightly lower, or consistent with, those detected during the previous reporting period, with the exception of ASMW-2, which was slightly higher than the previous reporting period.
-PCE was detected in excess of the Class GA Standard values of 5.0 ug/l in two of the seven groundwater monitoring wells and one extraction well sampled.
-PCE was detected in excess of the Class GA Standard value in ASMW-1, ASMW-2 and EW-2 at concentrations of 47 ug/l, 5.7 ug/l and 20 ug/l, respectively.
-In ASMW-1 concentrations of PCE have been slightly irregular since the system shutdown in July 2017 (ranging from a minimum of 5.3 ug/l in October 2017, to a maximum of 56 ug/l, detected in July 2018); overall this well shows an increasing trend.
-The PCE concentrations in ASMW-2 have exhibited a low of 0.53 ug/l in July 2017, and a high of 5.8 ug/l in January 2018.
-The concentrations in the well have exhibited an increasing trend since the system shutdown.
-PCE concentrations in extraction well EW-2 have also been slightly irregular since the system shutdown (ranging from a minimum of 20 ug/l in October 2018 of this reporting period, to a maximum of 110 ug/l, detected in July 2017); overall, the well exhibits a decreasing trend.
-Additionally, within monitoring wells ASMW-3 through ASMW-7 and extraction well EW-1, PCE has been detected at concentrations below the Class GA Standard of 5.0 ug/l since the system shutdown, and concentrations of PCE in groundwater monitoring wells ASMW-7 and extraction well EW-1, have been stable over this same period.
+ASMW-2 and EW-2 at concentrations of 54 ug/l, 15 ug/l and 18 ug/l, respectively.
+In ASMW-1 concentrations of PCE have been increasing since the system shutdown in July 2017 with a minimum detection of 5.3 ug/l in October 2017 and maximum detection of 74 ug/l in January 2019.
+PCE concentrations in ASMW-2 have exhibited a low of 0.53 ug/l in July 2017, and a high of 15 ug/l in April and July 2019.
+Concentrations in ASMW-2 have exhibited an increasing trend since the system shutdown.
+PCE concentrations in extraction well EW-2 have shown a decreasing trend since the system shutdown, ranging from a high of 110 ug/l in July 2017 to a low of 18 ug/l in April and July 2019.
+Additionally, within monitoring wells ASMW-3 through ASMW-7 and extraction well EW-1, PCE has been detected at concentrations below the Class GA Standard of 5.0 ug/l since the system shutdown and concentrations of PCE in groundwater monitoring wells ASMW-3 through ASMW-7 and extraction well EW-1, have been stable over this same period.
+Refer to Attachment D for analytical data results.